 You can check out our beginner’s guide to custom dimensions in Google Analytics for more information.

 You can get a snapshot of the real-time performance of your website using the report.
-This is especially helpful if you’ve just launched a new campaign or sent out an announcement and want to see their impact in real-time.
+This is especially helpful if you’ve just launched a new campaign or sent out an announcement and want to see its impact in real-time.

 And that’s it!

-You can now easily track how many people visit your WordPress site, so you can make data-driven decisions and grow your business.
+You can now easily track how many people visit your WordPress site so you can make data-driven decisions and grow your business.